European Super League: Premier League condemns new proposal

-The Premier League has strongly condemned the proposals for a new European Super League, which it says will "undermine the appeal of the whole game".

-Widespread reports emerged on Sunday claiming that 12 clubs – including the Premier League's "big six" – are set to announce the new competition.
+Widespread reports emerged claiming that 12 clubs – including the Premier League's "big six" – are set to announce the new competition.

 Manchester United, Manchester City, Liverpool, Tottenham, Chelsea and Arsenal are said to have been joined by teams from Italy and Spain in backing the plans.